Jahir-tawhid/first-react-project/README.md

 🚀 Features
 Component-Based UI: Built using reusable functional components.
 Responsive Design: Optimized for mobile, tablet, and desktop views.

+# Fast Development:
-Fast Development: Powered by Vite (or Create React App) for Hot Module Replacement (HMR).
+Powered by Vite (or Create React App) for Hot Module Replacement (HMR).

-🛠️ Installation & Setup
+# 🛠️ Installation & Setup
 Follow these steps to get the project running on your local machine:

 Clone the repository:

-Bash

 git clone https://github.com/Jahir-tawhid/first-react-project.git
-Navigate to the project directory:

-Bash

-cd first-react-project
-Install dependencies:

-Bash

-npm install
-Start the development server:

-Bash

-npm run dev
- OR, if using CRA:
-npm start
 # 📂 Project Structure
 Plaintext